KrzysztofLembryk/Arduino_Battery_Control/README.md

 should use yield

 ## TODO
+- change all global constants to pointers with allocated memory so that we can remotely change them via given endpoint
 - rewrite TCP handling with asyncTCP lib

 ## ESP8266 01S datasheet
 https://www.xecor.com/blog/esp-01-pinout-programming-datasheet-and-comparison